dar3k93/Service-Enumeration/services_enumeration.md

 --------------------------------------------------------------------------------------------------------------------------------
 # FTP/TFTP

 Standard network protocol used for the transfer of computer files from a server to a client on a computer network.
-FTP is built on a client-server model architecture using separate control and data connections between the client and the server
+FTP is built on a client-server model architecture using separate control and data connections between the client and the server.

+Protocols based on FTP:
+- FTPS(FTP over SSL):
+- SFTP(SSH File Transfer Protocol):
+- SCP(Secure Copy):
+- TFTP(Trivial File Transfer Protocol):

 ## nmap FTP scan:
 - nmap -p 21 -sV [victim_ip]